Kitchen Worktop Prices 2025. How much are Kitchen worktops cost?

 Modern technology has infused the worktop industry with innovative materials and manufacturing techniques.
 For instance, Dekton surfaces, composed of glass, porcelain, and quartz, represent a technological leap offering heat, stain, and scratch resistance.

-Adding to the impressive lineup of advancements, the industry is experiencing a rising trend towards full-body porcelain options.
 These pioneering worktop solutions retain their pattern and colour throughout, not just on the surface, for heightened aesthetics and durability.
 In the vanguard of this innovation is SapienStone with their ‘4D’ ceramic worktops, which display a tactile depth and lifelike texture.

 A photo of Sapienstone's 4D ceramic worktops in colours Calacatta Macchia Vecchia and Statuario

-Sapienstone’s new 4-D designs allow visible veining on the edges of worktops.
+Porcelain brands such as Sapienstone’s new 4-D designs allow visible veining on the edges of worktops.

 Equally commendable is the ‘vein-tech’ Infinity Surfaces, which offers a similar full-body vein porcelain technology that creates an exquisitely consistent and convincing natural stone look.
 Keep an eye out for such advancements when considering your options.